Women’s Gynecology Services

-Going to the gynecologist for the first time doesn’t have to be a scary or intimidating experience.
-Our providers are compassionate and understanding of the challenges teens face, and they are happy to help them navigate the changes they are experiencing.
-Visits may vary from consultations to exams and are dependent on each patient’s unique needs.
+Going to the gynecologist for the first time is part of growing up—but it doesn’t have to be a scary experience!
+Our compassionate OB/GYNs are understanding of the challenges teens face, and they’re happy to help them navigate the changes they experience during this transitional time in their lives.

-Our providers are well-versed in discussing concerns and relevant topics with teens.
-We will discuss body development and image, breast health, self-confidence, weight management, and menses—including cramps, irregular periods, and other potential issues.
-Personal hygiene, minimizing health risks, and immunizations for HPV and the flu may also be a part of the conversation.
-Talking about sex, sexuality, STIs, and pregnancy prevention will also be key topics.
+VPFW providers are well-versed in discussing concerns and relevant reproductive health topics with teens.
+They can talk about body development and image, breast health, self-confidence, weight management, and menstrual cycles—including cramps, irregular periods, and other potential issues.

 Personal hygiene, immunizations, and other ways to minimize health risks will be part of the conversation as well.
 It’s also a chance to discuss sexual health and pregnancy prevention.

 VPFW providers’ goal at adolescent gynecology appointments is to educate teens and make sure they feel comfortable enough to talk about topics like intercourse and teen pregnancy should they need to.

 Are you ready to schedule an adolescent gynecology appointment?
 Check out our provider profiles to choose a gynecologist at a VPFW location near you in Richmond, VA or the surrounding areas.
 You can also check out our new patient information page for information specific to new patients who are under 18 and what you need to know before scheduling an adolescent gynecology visit.

 For more information on our services or providers, you can give us a call 804-897-2100.
 If you’re ready to come in for a teen gynecology visit, you can set an appointment online.
 We’re here when you’re ready.